-A dream island is under threat and traditional way of life will soon be gone.
+A dream island is under threat and the traditional way of life is fading.

-Lipe Island, in the Southern Andaman Sea, has abundant marine natural resources contributing to a plentiful food supply for fish.
-Urak Lawoi, the local indigenous people with their own cultural identity, use ancient methods of living and fishing.
-Gathering from the ocean, these people use the sea as their main source of income and life-sustenance.
-They have a deep connection with and dependence on the sea but their way of life is under severe threat by illegal fishing.
-The Urak Lawoi use only simple fishing methods but sea trawling by foreign boats sweeps up most of the usable fish thus depriving the locals of food and income.
+Lipe Island, a beautiful small island in the southern Andaman Sea, has abundant natural marine resources that contribute to a rich food supply for fish.
+The Urak Lawoi, the sea gypsies, a Malay indigenous people residing on the islands with their own cultural identity, live and fish according to ancient methods.
+They use the sea as their main source of income and livelihood.
+They have a deep connection with and dependence on the sea, but their way of life is threatened by large-scale fishing and the fast-growing tourism businesses.

-Many islanders have changed their lives by working as tourist guides and they struggle to absorb this new culture which brings tourists from all over the world.
-These new ways of life have resulted in displacement from their ancestral homes and an abandonment of their own cultural identity.
-The ancient and simple way of life can be expected to disappear within a few generations.
+Many islanders have had their lives changed by working as tour guides and other alternative jobs related to tourism and they struggle to absorb this new culture which brings tourists from all over the world.
+Urban sprawl has caused many islanders to lose their ancestral homes and abandon their own cultural identity.
+It is expected that the old and simple way of life can be expected to disappear within a few generations.